Welcome to the Cardinal Points Farm blog !

 Cardinal Points Farm

 If you'd like to post your training stories, send your stories to me for consideration.
-Please specify how you'd like the attribution to read, i.e. your full name or your internet 'handle'.
+Please specify how you'd like the attribution to read, i.e. your full name or your online name.

-My specialty is horse training and riding dressage, but I’ve applied to my horses many invaluable lessons from dog trainers and dolphin trainers.
-Together we can create a greater awareness of the unlimited potential for greatness that your animals (and you) possess, once you acknowledge that animals are intelligent and capable of reasoning and communication.
+My specialty is horse training and dressage, but I’ve applied to my horses many invaluable lessons from other animal trainers.
+Together we can create a greater awareness of the unlimited potential for greatness that your animals (and you) possess, once you acknowledge that many animal species are intelligent and capable of reasoning and communication.

 So let’s get started !
 Let's share insights, lesson plans, techniques, videos, pics, stories ... what have you.